 Looking for interesting art in the French Quarter?
 M.S.
 Rau Antiques has a secret room that you can visit to see some historical art and artifacts.

-32. Bus Station Full Of Art
+32. New Orleans Bus Station Full Of Art

 Some of the best and most historic murals in the city can be found in bus stations.
 The Greyhound Station (the New Orleans Union Passenger Terminal) houses amazing murals depicting Louisiana history.
 They were painted by Conrad Albirizio from 1951 to 1954.